imsg1006/FastTales/README.md

 ⚡ Modern Frontend – Built with React, TailwindCSS, ShadCN UI, and Vite for speed.

-🔧 Backend with Python and FASTAPI – Scalable APIs for story logic.
+🔧 Backend with Python a
+nd FASTAPI – Scalable APIs for story logic.

 🖊 Typewriter Text Effects – Smooth animated text rendering.